thydominik/Dissipative-Lindbladian-Evolution/README.md

 _DissipatorGateInit.m_ - Creates a dissipator gate with preset duration, qubitnumber and dissipation rates.

 _LocDissipatorInit.m_ - Creates a local dissipator for N qubits.
 This N is defined by the size of the DissipatorIntup input.
+For example defining to define a Pauli X dissipation we can write: _Pauli_X_Diss = LocDissipatorInit(Pauli('X'));_ This will create a position and Gamma independent $\sigma_x$ dissipator.
+With _QStateActDissipator.m_ one can specify the time interval, dissipation rates and acting position of this operator.

 ## quantum_state
 This folder contains the tools for building up _quantum system_ objects, that contains all or just part of the qubits.